 We support Peel Region’s plan to increase affordable housing and prevent chronic homelessness.

 Sign up to receive updates about housing development at Peel.

-We build and support different types of affordable housing across the Region of Peel.
+We build and support different types of affordable housing across Peel.
 These types of affordable housing support a range of resident needs and circumstances from emergency short-term and transitional stays to long-term rentals.